ebk45/acebook-team-byteme/acebook_team_diary.md

 FE: seperate app.js into front-end and back-end. <br>
 BE serves as an api to REACT, and implement cors to allow FE having ascces to the BE API.
 Relevant article [here?](https://medium.freecodecamp.org/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c)

+### Day 8

+BE:
+- Work on the `LIKES` and `DISLIKES` functionality.
+- Look into testing frameworks.

+FE:
+- Connected with the back-end API.

+### Day 9

+BE:
+- Added the `LIKES` and `DISLIKES` functionality.
+- Look into testing frameworks.
+- Bridge the backend api with front end.

+FE: Styling

+Learning:
+Discussion about security and how to keep our user information safe.

+### Day 10

+FE: Further styling

+BE: specific status error

+Work on presentation